Vishal-V-Bhalerao/session-app/README.md

 2. Use ThemeContext to wrap around components who needs data and set value to pass.
 3. use useContext to receive value in context

-Commit number 10 - Context API
+Commit number 10 - Layout Component for handling all theme related changes -  for single responsibility
 learned:
-1. using CreateCOntext for creating ThemeContext
-2. Use ThemeContext to wrap around components who needs data and set value to pass.
-3. use useContext to receive value in context
+1.